History of Wesleyan University in Timeline

 In 2010, the Wesleyan Concert Choir was renamed The Wesleyan Ensemble Singers.

-In the autumn of 2010, Garry Trudeau's Pulitzer prize-winning comic strip "Doonesbury" featured Wesleyan University in a series of daily strips.
+In the autumn of 2010, the Pulitzer Prize-winning comic strip "Doonesbury" by Garry Trudeau featured Wesleyan University in a series of daily strips.

-In February 2011, U.S. News & World Report described the university as one of "20 Colleges Where It's Easiest to Get Involved" with a "Students per Club" ratio of "11.66".
+In February 2011, U.S. News & World Report described Wesleyan as one of "20 Colleges Where It's Easiest to Get Involved" with a "Students per Club" ratio of "11.66".

-From 2007 through 2011, a total of 42 Wesleyan students and alumni received scholarships under the Fulbright program.
+From 2007 through 2011, 42 Wesleyan students and alumni received scholarships under the Fulbright program.

-2012: Partnership for free public access online courses
+2012: Wesleyan partners to offer free online courses

-Beginning in 2012, Wesleyan partnered with a private consortium to design and offer free public access online courses.
+Beginning in 2012, Wesleyan became the first small liberal arts college to partner with a private consortium to design and offer free public access online courses in subjects like Math, Computer Science, Law, Psychology, and Literature.

-In 2012, Blake Nelson's novel "Dream School" was published, featuring a protagonist attending a college modeled on Wesleyan.
+In 2012, Blake Nelson's novel "Dream School" was published, in which the protagonist attends Wellington College, an eastern liberal arts college modeled on Wesleyan.

-February 2013: Creation of a new College of Film and the Moving Image
+February 2013: Wesleyan announces the creation of a new College of Film and the Moving Image

 In February 2013, Wesleyan announced the creation of a new College of Film and the Moving Image, incorporating the Film Studies Department, the Center for Film Studies, the Cinema Archives and the Wesleyan Film Series.